GWC-DCMB/GWC-DCMB/get-started.md

 - [Lesson keys](https://github.com/GWC-DCMB/ClubCurriculum/tree/master/Lessons/_Keys/pdf)
 - [Practice keys](https://github.com/GWC-DCMB/ClubCurriculum/tree/master/Practices/_Keys/pdf)

 We also have [challenge questions](https://github.com/GWC-DCMB/challengeQuestions/tree/master/questions) for extensions of certain topics.
-You can navigate to these via Google Colab by following the instructions in the first lesson (above).
+You can navigate to these via Google Colab by following the instructions in the [first lesson](https://github.com/GWC-DCMB/ClubCurriculum/blob/master/Lessons/Lesson01_Jupyter-Setup.md).
 You can navgiate  to all of our organization's resources from [here](https://github.com/GWC-DCMB/GWC-DCMB).

 ## Tips for self-instruction
 1. We encourage lots of googling—-resources like [Stack Overflow](https://stackoverflow.com) are particularly useful.